MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

     In Windows, open **Device Manager** using the icon or by entering **mmc devmgmt.msc**.
 In Device Manager, expand the **Samples** node.

-9. Right-click on the KMDF Echo driver entry and select **Disable** from the menu.
+9. Right-click the KMDF Echo driver entry and select **Disable** from the menu.

-10. Right-click on the KMDF Echo driver entry again and select **Enable** from the menu.
+10. Right-click the KMDF Echo driver entry again and select **Enable** from the menu.

 11. **&lt;- On the host system**